hcavarsan/kftray-blog/content/99.blog/posts/15-kftui-guide.md

 From a development perspective, maintaining one codebase in Rust is simpler than managing separate frontend and backend projects.
 This approach reduces complexity and keeps the tool focused on core functionality.

-If you've worked with multiple `kubectl port-forward` processes in different terminal windows, you know how quickly it becomes difficult to manage. kftui provides a centralized way to handle these connections.
+If you've worked with multiple `kubectl port-forward` processes in different terminal windows, you know how quickly it becomes difficult to manage. kftui provides a centralized way to handle these connections. with some additional features...

 ## Installation